Japanese encephalitis virus vaccine (By injection)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some foods and medicines can affect how this vaccine works.
 Tell your doctor if you are using a medicine that weakens your immune system, including a steroid or cancer medicine.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have bleeding problems, low platelets in the blood (thrombocytopenia), a weakened immune system, or an illness with a high fever (more than 100°F).
+- Tell your doctor if you are pregnant or breastfeeding, or if you have a bleeding disorder.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects: